jhanvizala230/portfolio/index.md

 ---
-layout: home
+layout: default  # Critical for theme application
-title: "Hi, I'm a Machine Learning Engineer"
+title: Home      # Optional but recommended
 ---

 ## About me